o2r-project/api/docs/compendium/substitute.md

 `GET /api/v1/substitution?base=lO3Td&overlay=as4Kj`

-Result will be a list of compendia ids that have been substituted using the given base and overlay:
+Result is be a list of compendia ids that have been substituted using the given base and overlay:

 ```json
 200 OK